mia-platform/documentation/docs/fast_data/bucket_storage_support/configuration/ingestion_storer.md

 bss.max-cache-size * <number of topics> * <number of partitions> + ~100MB
 ```

-This amount depends on the number of replicas of the service you'll deploy and
+This amount depends on the number of replicas of the service you will deploy and
 the partitioning strategies adopted by consumers and brokers.

 Roughly on 3 topics with 9 partitions each we'd recommend: